Boeing Co/The Falling Today on Above-Average Volume (BA) | Comtex SmarTrend

 Boeing Co/The Falling Today on Above-Average Volume (BA)

-Shares of Boeing Co/The are trading today in above average volume, with the share price falling 12.4% to $165.56.
-Today's volume of 10.3 million shares tops the average 30-day volume of 7.1 million shares.
+Boeing Co/The shares are trading on heavy volume today, having fallen 20.3% to $103.25.
+Approximately 13.3 million shares have changed hands today vs. average 30-day volume of 9.0 million shares.
 Unusually high volume can signify a potential turning point or validate a breakout.

 SmarTrend is tracking the current trend status for Boeing Co/The and will alert subscribers who have BA in their portfolio or watchlist when shares have changed trend direction.